Senior Frontend Developer at Ideamotive.

 To help our clients grow their businesses and give their customers experience they look for, we often choose React Native.
 Naturally, we also follow the news about the solution we use and recommend to our clients.

-In this article you’ll see the latest React Native development trends as well as some newly built products.
+In this article you’ll see the latest React Native development trends, its current state, as well as some newly built products.
 Also, you will have a chance to see what is planned for the upcoming year and what the future will bring.

 The statistic below is clear enough to understand that React Native is not only alive but thriving.